SunnyAsar/faceverse/README.md

 # Faceverse

-This is a minmal version of facbook built in Ruby on Rails [corresponding section in Odin project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)
+This is a minimal version of facebook built in Ruby on Rails.

 ![faceverse screenshot](docs/faceverse.png)